Baraga County Community Foundation

 - Any nonprofit organization seeking funding from the Baraga County Community Foundation must fill out a Foundation grant application and return 10 copies of the application to the Foundation office by the specified date.

 - A ‘Request for Proposals’ mailing, as well as a media release in the vicinity of Baraga County, will serve as notification bi-annually of scholarships and/or grants available at that time.
-Scholarship availability is announced in March or April and Grant availability in September or October of each year in local media news outlets.
+Scholarship availability and Grant availability are announced in January through March of each year in local media news outlets.
 Organizations/individuals who wish to be notified of award availability must submit their emailing address to the Foundation.
 Scholarship applications are available at Baraga County area schools guidance counselor offices and students are also notified of scholarship availability through the local area schools and news outlets.

 - The Foundation’s Advisory and Grant Review Committees meet annually as applicable, to consider grant requests.